autotraderuk/mcr-digital-chat/README.md

 Use the links to W3Schools above to make your page look a bit more interesting, there is loads of great content on the [bootstrap](http://getbootstrap.com/css/) site too.

-This can be included in the page by including the following script tag
+This can be included in the page by including the following script tag in the head of you index.html file

 ````html
 <link href="https://maxcdn.bootstrapcdn.com/bootstrap/3.3.6/css/bootstrap.min.css" rel="stylesheet">